-We have found no evidence that it’s real, though in general Facebook phishing does exist..
+We have found no evidence that it’s real, although Facebook phishing does exist.

 Neither Facebook nor security companies have ever confirmed that this specific scam exists.
 This warning also made its rounds a couple of years ago, and in the years since then, we have found no evidence that such a post has been made.

 Let’s take a look at the warning itself as seen in 2013:

 If someone in your profile or a friend sends you a LINK that says “Visit the new Facebook” do NOT open it.
 If you do, you’re sure to say GOODBYE to your Facebook account.
 This is actually a trap by a HACKER who steals your details and REMOVES you permanently from your own page.
 Please share this to your wall and everyone on your friends to help them too.

 Notice that it says “remove you from your own page.”
 This refers to earlier variants that issued warnings to Facebook page owners.